gctools-outilsgc/aurora-design-system/documentation/pages/forms-button-inputs.md

 ## Action Buttons

 Buttons in forms should clearly state the result of pressing the button.
-Especially in forms, the button should include some form of animation or validation to let the user know their action has been recieved \(i.e. a confirmation that the form has been submitted, saved, or cancelled\).
+Especially in forms, the button should include some form of animation or validation to let the user know their action has been received \(i.e. a confirmation that the form has been submitted, saved, or cancelled\).

 For more information see the [Buttons](https://www.gitbook.com/book/gctools-outilsgc/-gcdigital-design-system/edit#/edit/master/buttons.md?_k=1dnju1) section